Content updates

 Note

-If a child has a long-term guardian, the case plan is reviewed every 12 months.
-For further information, refer to Decide whether to review a long-term guardianship to suitable person—case plan.
+If a child has a long-term guardian, contact the child at least once every 12 months to give the child an opportunity to make comments, queries or ask for a review of their case plan.
+Refer to Decide whether to review a long-term guardianship to suitable person—case plan.

 Participants in the case plan review